eminoda/angular-learn/README.md

 1. If 'p-tabPanel' is an Angular component, then verify that it is part of this module.
 2. If 'p-tabPanel' is a Web Component then add 'CUSTOM_ELEMENTS_SCHEMA' to the '@NgModule.schemas' of this component to suppress this message.
 ````
+6. Error: Type TestTemplateComponent is part of the declarations of 2 modules: AppModule and TestComponentModule!
+Please consider moving TestTemplateComponent to a higher module that imports AppModule and TestComponentModule
+> 重复导入组件
 # 学习链接
 [font-awesome](http://fontawesome.io/icons/)